There’s a game I play with myself when I want to explore a city but don’t have a particular destination in mind.

-This is a great way to find new areas of a familiar city, or to push yourself out the door in an unfamiliar place; it’s easy to be overwhelmed by options, and this game gives you permission to just go.
+This is a great way to find new areas of a familiar city or to push yourself out the door in an unfamiliar place.
+It’s easy to become overwhelmed by options, and this game gives you permission to just go.
 To discover without planning.
 To allow chance and circumstance to take the wheel for a while.

 It also allows you to get lost.
-One of the more valuable ways to learn a city — to learn not just the colors and smells and pace and noises, but also how to read them, analyze them, and use them to get where you want to go — is to get lost, then figure out how to get back to your starting position.
+One of the more valuable ways to learn a city, to learn not just the colors and smells and pace and noises, but also how to read them, analyze them, and use them to get where you want to go, is to get lost and then figure out how to get back to your starting position.

 That may mean identifying a better way to work.
 It may mean finding a coffee shop you like better than the one you usually visit.
-Or it may mean reinforcing that the commute you currently make and coffee you currently drink are still the best available options, based on what you’re looking for.
+Or it may mean confirming that the commute you currently make and coffee you currently drink are still the best available options, based on your priorities for both.

 Upon returning ‘home’ to your norm from some great adventure, whether external or internal, you might realize that you’re more at home elsewhere.
-It could be that getting lost is the only way to find your way back to a home — a more ideal life — you didn’t even know existed.
+It could be that getting lost is the only way to find your way to a home, a more ideal life, you didn’t even know existed.

 Update: April 19, 2017